asilano/free-dom/README.md

 Notes
 -----

 Currently, this is the codebase as it exists locally, for dev purposes.
-It's a different branch on my (again, local) Subversion repository from the one I push to heroku.
-This is deliberate; the heroku branch has a number of grungy artefacts which I just hacked into place to Make It Work.
-I intend to eventually have the heroku branch up here, once I've cleaned up the grunge and worked out the minimal changes from a locally-runnable version to a heroku-runnable version.
+It is now the same branch on my (again, local) Subversion repository as the one I push to heroku, but this codebase has not yet been pushed.

-This codebase currently runs Rails 2.3.11 and the Prototype javascript library.
-It's time to move on - I'll be migrating to Rails 3.1 and jQuery as the first stage in my next release (which will mainly be to implement Hinterlands).
-This is probably quite tricky, and so I'd advise against contributing until I've done that.
+This codebase now runs Rails 3.1, but is still using the Prototype javascript library.
+It's time to move on - I'll be migrating to jQuery in my next release (which will mainly be to implement Hinterlands).
+However, the trickiest work - migrating to Rails 3.1 - is done.
+I'll be pushing this to a staging app soon for verification, and then sending it live.

+Once this is live, I'll open it up for outside contributions.
+I'll be creating branches for:

+* Migration to jQuery
+* Implementation of Hinterlands
+* Per-card unit tests (likely using [Cucumber](http://cukes.info/), and general test improvements including integration tests

+Additional features possibly up for implementation include:

+* Structural "bug fixes" that aren't fatal, but are large.
+Such as occasional loss of transactional integrity
+* Richer set of random-game options, a la [this randomiser](http://www.hiwiller.com/dominion/)
+* Front-end restyling
+* Ratings history